kbx81/RGBBinaryClock/docs/USER_MANUAL.md

 * 1: Day, Month, Year
 * 2: Month, Day, Year

+Note that this setting affects how the date is displayed both when viewing the date (mode 1 or 2) **and** when setting the date (in mode 6).

 #### Mode 36: Display Hardware Refresh Interval

 View: Set Value View